 Yes.
-Please report this information to covidmanager@swlaw.edu as soon as possible.
+You must immediately call Security at 213.738.5793 and report this information to covidmanager@swlaw.edu.

 I have additional questions about Southwestern's COVID-19 surveillance testing policy or program.
 To whom should I direct such questions?

 Please direct such questions to Southwestern's COVID Compliance Manager, Vivien Lewis, at covidmanager@swlaw.edu.